What does a Compliance Specialist do?

 Responsibilities:

-- Develop, implement, and maintain compliance programs and policies.
+- Develop, implement, and monitor compliance programs and procedures to ensure adherence to applicable laws, regulations, and internal policies.

-- Conduct regular audits and assessments to ensure compliance with applicable laws and regulations.
+- Conduct regular audits and assessments to identify compliance risks and areas for improvement.

-- Prepare and submit compliance reports to management and regulatory bodies.
+- Prepare and maintain comprehensive compliance reports for management and regulatory bodies.

 Qualifications